adblockplus/adblockpluschrome/README.md

 target platform:

     ./build.py -t chrome build -k adblockpluschrome.pem
-    ./build.py -t opera build -k adblockplusopera.pem
     ./build.py -t safari build -k adblockplussafari.pem

 This will create a build with a name in the form _adblockpluschrome-1.2.3.nnnn.crx_ or _adblockplussafari-1.2.3.nnnn.safariextz_.
-Note that you don't need an existing signing key for Chrome or Opera, a new key will be created automatically if the file doesn't exist.
+Note that you don't need an existing signing key for Chrome, a new key will be created automatically if the file doesn't exist.
 Safari on the other hand always requires a valid developer certificate, you need to get one in the Apple Developer Center first. _adblockplussafari.pem_ should contain the private